How to Show Up Consistently Across Multiple Platforms (Without Burning Out)

 In the beginning, I used to get frustrated with myself when I wouldn’t hit the number of posts I wanted to publish on a platform or wouldn’t have time to write a blog post.
 In hindsight, I should have ramped up more slowly, to give myself time to form the habits of creating across different channels and the time needed to do the work.

-I learned how to reuse some of my own content, resurrecting an idea from months ago.
-The people who saw it then are not the same people who will see it now, so I can tweak it and send it out into the world again.
-I also have to look at my personal calendar (with a full-time job at a marketing agency and three kids) and sometimes recognize that busy weeks mean less time to work on my own creating.
+If you learn how to reuse some of your own content, you can resurrect an idea from months ago.
+The people who saw it then are not the same people who will see it now, so you can tweak it and send it out into the world again.

 Check out my free Course, The Endless Idea Collector, and learn how to find content inspiration for content in everyday life.